Frequently Asked Questions

 Can you tell me specifically about the Family Friendly residency?

-MHP has one family friendly residency in 2017.
+MHP has one family friendly residency in 2018 that occurs from July 16th until August 1st..
 This residency is for 16 days instead of 23.and is designed specifically for artist parents with children.
 We understand that there are many parents who cannot or will not leave their children for a length of time and we realize that there are not many residencies that will allow children.
 Marble House Project provides art and ecology programming and other physical and enriching activities for the children, weekdays, from 9 till 3pm.
 Lunch is also provided so that the parent artists have more time to work uninterrupted in their studios.
 The staff at MHP also helps prepare dinner meals for the families.
 Each family is provided one or two bedrooms depending on the age of the child and the needs of the parent.
 Programming for the children is for 4yrs and older.
-If you are applying for this residency with a child who is younger than four you or your spouse will need to be responsible for the child’s care.
-If accepted, there is a $275.00 non-refundable fee upon signing the contract.
+If you are applying for this residency with a child who is younger than four you or your spouse may need to be responsible for the child’s care.
+If accepted, there is a $200 per adult non-refundable fee upon signing the contract.
 There are no other costs associated with the program.